Heide Gerstenberger: Life

-Gerstenberger studied social sciences in Wilhelmshaven, Stellenbosch and Göttingen from 1960 to 1964.
+Gerstenberger, born in Heuchlingen in 1940, studied social sciences in Wilhelmshaven, Stellenbosch and Göttingen from 1960 to 1964.
 Following her studies, she initially worked as a contract teacher at the vocational school in Reutlingen and later as a member of staff at the adult education center in Düsseldorf.

 In 1966, she received a doctoral scholarship from the Friedrich Ebert Foundation and returned to the University of Göttingen.
 In 1968, Gerstenberger received her doctorate (Dr. disc. pol.) on the subject of revolutionary conservatism.
 From 1966 to 1974, she was a research assistant at the Department of Political Science at the University of Göttingen.

 In 1968, Gerstenberger was delegated by the Federal Assistants' Conference to the founding senate for the University of Bremen, which began its work on September 19.
 Gerstenberger chaired the founding senate from April 13, 1970, until the founding rector Thomas von der Vring was elected on June 29, 1970.

 In 1972, Gerstenberger habilitated with her thesis Die politische Ökonomie der bürgerlichen Gesellschaft.
 Its constitution in the USA.
 In 1974, Gerstenberger was appointed to the position of Theory of Bourgeois Society and the State at the University of Bremen.

 Gerstenberger was a member of the scientific advisory board of Attac.